zwave-js/node-zwave-js/docs/api/driver.md

 	 * Optional log configuration
 	 */
 	logConfig?: LogConfig;

+	interview: {
+		/**
+		 * Whether all user code should be queried during the interview of the UserCode CC.
+		 * Note that enabling this can cause a lot of traffic during the interview.
+		 */
+		queryAllUserCodes?: boolean;
+	};
 	storage: {
 		/** Allows you to replace the default file system driver used to store and read the cache */
 		driver: FileSystem;